 Frequently Asked Questions and Answers

-A: About 61% of bird strikes with civil aircraft occur during landing phases of flight (descent, approach and landing roll); 36% occur during take-off run and climb; and the remainder (3%) occur during the en-route phase.
+A: A: About 61% of bird strikes with fixed-wing civil aircraft occur during landing phases of flight (descent, approach and landing roll); 36% occur during take-off run and climb; and the remainder (3%) occur during the en-route phase.
+For helicopters, about 75% of strikes occur en-route.

-A: From 1988 to 2019, there were 292 human fatalities attributed to wildlife strikes globally.
+A: From 1988 to October 2024, there were 499 human fatalities and 361 aircraft destroyed that were attributed to wildlife strikes globally for military and civil aviation.

 A: On October 4, 1960, Eastern Air Lines Flight 375 struck a flock of European starlings during take-off.
 All four engines were damaged and the aircraft crashed in the Boston harbor.
 There were 62 fatalities.
 This incident occurred prior to the creation of the FAA Wildlife Strike Database.

-A: For civil aircraft in USA, engines are the component most frequently damaged by bird strikes; engines accounted for 27% of all damaged aircraft components from 1990 to 2019.
+A: For civil aircraft in USA, wings and engines are the components most frequently damaged by bird strikes; each accounting for 25% of all damaged aircraft components from 1990 to 2023.

-A: The reported costs for civil aircraft in USA totaled $900 million for the 30-year period, 1990 to 2019.
-When costs are adjusted reported strikes in which costs were not provided, and the estimated number of strikes that were not reported, losses could be as high as $500 million per year.
+A: The reported costs for civil aircraft in USA totaled $1.48 billion for the 34-year period, 1990 to 2023.
+When costs are adjusted for reported strikes in which costs were not provided, losses could be as high as $300 million per year.

 A: Most bird strikes are reported by pilots and airport personnel.
 For additional information please visit the FAA Wildlife Strike Database.